What’s being done?

 What’s in it for us?

-Presenting renowned environmentalist Paul Hawken’s DRAWDOWN — The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, followed by call-to-action presentations and panels with local and national experts, lunch, a World Cafe brainstorming session, Sound meditation, and more.
+Presenting renowned environmentalist Paul Hawken’s DRAWDOWN — The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, followed by call-to-action presentations and panels with local and national experts, lunch by Golden Pear Café, a World Cafe brainstorming session, Sound meditation, and more.

 Earth Summit Schedule:

-9:45 – 11:30 AM: Presenting Paul Hawken’s DRAWDOWN – The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.
+9:45 – 11:30 AM: Intro by James Ewing, presenting Paul Hawken’s DRAWDOWN – The Most Comprehensive Plan Ever Proposed to Reverse Global Warming

-1:10 – 2:10 PM: LAND & WATER – Presentations and panel discussion with Bob deLuca (Group for the East End), Edwina von Gal (Perfect Earth Project), Kevin McAllister (Defend H2O), Ann Welker (Southampton Town Trustee), Colleen Henn (Surfrider Foundation, East End Chapter), and John Bouvier (Southampton Town Board).
+1:10 – 2:10 PM: LAND & WATER – Presentations and panel discussion with Bob deLuca (Group for the East End), Edwina von Gal (Perfect Earth Project), Kevin McAllister (Defend H2O), Ann Welker (Southampton Town Trustee), Colleen Henn (Surfrider Foundation, East End Chapter), and Melanie Cirillo (Peconic Land Trust Director of Conservation Programs)

 2:20 – 3:20 PM: PERSONAL ACTION – Videos, ideas and discussion about what you can do to help our environment.
-With Sarah Hunnewell, Bruce Humenek of Applied Energy Group, and Joe Densieski of Wastewater Works.
+Led by Sarah Hunnewell with Bruce Humenik of Applied Energy Group and Joe Densieski of Wastewater Works

-3:30 – 4:30 PM: GOVERNMENT ACTION – Presentations and panel discussions with Town Supervisor Jay Schneiderman, Assemblyman Fred Thiele, Legislator Bridget Fleming, and Southampton Mayor Michael Irving, led by Karl Grossman.
+3:30 – 4:30 PM: GOVERNMENT ACTION – Presentations and panel discussions led by Karl Grossman with Town Supervisor Jay Schneiderman, Assemblyman Fred Thiele, Suffolk County Legislator Bridget Fleming, and Southampton Village Mayor Michael Irving

-6:15 – 6:45 PM: SOUND MEDITATION by Daniel Lauter – Clear, calm, and re-focus your mind after a day of learning and inspiration.
+6:15 – 6:45 PM: SOUND MEDITATION in the Galleries with Daniel Lauter – Clear, calm, and re-focus your mind after a day of learning and inspiration, preparing you to take on the world!

 Earth Days 2018 committee: